Tetsuo Hara: Career

-In 2001, he became one of the founding members of the manga editing company Coamix and would go on to illustrate Fist of the Blue Sky, a prequel to Fist of the North Star, which was serialized in Weekly Comic Bunch from 2001 until the magazine's final issue in 2010.
-Originally published as a weekly serial, it was changed to a semi-regular feature after Hara was diagnosed with keratoconus.

-Despite previously announcing his intentions to retire after completing Fist of the Blue Sky, he went on to illustrate his current series Ikusa no Ko: The Legend of Nobunaga Oda, written by Seibo Kitahara and published in Monthly Comic Zenon since 2010.
-An English edition of Ikusa no Ko is concurrently published at the official Silent Manga Audition Community website.
+Hara, Horie and others then founded the publishing company Coamix that same year, and launched the manga magazine Weekly Comic Bunch in 2001.
+Hara serialized Fist of the Blue Sky, a prequel to Fist of the North Star, in Weekly Comic Bunch from 2001 until the magazine's final issue in 2010.
+Originally published weekly, the manga changed to a semi-regular schedule after Hara was diagnosed with keratoconus.
+Despite previously announcing his intentions to retire after completing Fist of the Blue Sky, Hara went on to create Ikusa no Ko: The Legend of Nobunaga Oda, written by Seibo Kitahara and published in Monthly Comic Zenon from 2010 to 2022.
+An English edition of Ikusa no Ko was concurrently published on the official Silent Manga Audition Community website.
 In 2021, Hara said that rather than creating work on his own, he was more interested in working with younger artists to create works as a team and pass on his forty years of experience.